clientedev/ValencaDigital/replit.md

 This is a full-stack web application for a Brazilian law firm (Valença & Soares Advogados Associados) built with React frontend and Express backend.
 The application serves as both a professional law firm website and a blog platform featuring legal articles.
 The site includes practice area showcases, contact forms, and a complete blog management system with like functionality.

+The design has been redesigned to be more faithful to the FAS Advogados aesthetic (fasadv.com.br), featuring a clean, sophisticated style with modern typography, subtle animations, and the "Pessoas Excelência Resultados" concept prominently displayed in the hero section.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: Follow FAS Advogados style and aesthetic closely

 ## System Architecture